 Take Cover and Stay Put

 Do not attempt to move about in a blinding storm, as you will not be able to see potential hazards in your path.

 Roll up the windows and turn off vents that bring outside air in.

-DO NOT enter a dust storm.
+Do not enter a dust storm.
 If you can avoid getting caught in a storm, do not tempt fate.

 Please Note: This is Part 1 of a 2-part series on Surviving Dust Storms

-Part 2: Pull Aside & Stay Alive
+Part 2: Pull Aside, Stay Alive.
+What Comes Next?

 Houses were shut tight, and cloth wedged around doors and windows, but the dust came in so thinly that it could not be seen in the air, and it settled like pollen on the chairs and tables, on the dishes.”